 SARA Bursary Programme

-Selection criteria for the SARA Bursary:
+The selection criteria for the SARA Bursary are as follows:

-The applicant must be a paid-up member of SARA.
+- The applicant must be a paid-up member of SARA;

 - The applicant needs to have an Honours/PDM for a Masters application or a Masters for a Doctorate application;

 - Applicants should already be registered with an approved institution with formal acceptance of their research proposal.
 The Bursary is primarily aimed at those whose studies will contribute to promoting and developing the reward profession in Africa;